kevindeland/CodeInGame-Images/README.md

 ### Contrast
 - The contrast is the difference in brightness that makes the objects in an image distinguishable.
 See inline comments for more.
 - Check out this resource for more info on a [real contrast algorithm](https://www.dfstudios.co.uk/articles/programming/image-programming-algorithms/image-processing-algorithms-part-5-contrast-adjustment/).

+### Colorize!!!
+I hope this is cool...
+"In the next example, we detect the pixels whose color is close to blue (0, 0, 255) by computing a distance, and we reduce the value of the red and blue components and increase the green component.
+What will this look like?
+Anything blue will become less blue, less red, and more green.

+Try going in and changing the references `color_to_change = colors['green']` and `scalar = scalars['red']`.

+#### Grayscale
+1. Set all the pixel RGB values to their intensity